asantibanez/Patio/README.md

 Patio
 =====

 Patio is a minimalistic Android view widget for selecting multiple images.

+## Instructions

-It can be added to an Activity or Fragment using the following XML
+Patio can be added to an Activity or Fragment using the following XML

 ```XML
 <com.andressantibanez.android.patio.Patio